Dare I say I made the best cheesy balls yesterday?

-I never thought I would ever use those words in a sentence.
+Definitely never thought I’d use those words in a sentence.
 There’s a first for everything.

 Did you love that Kraft Dinner when you were a younger kid?
 Welp, I didn’t.